manish-chet/Data-Engineering-Works/docs/airflow/airflow_maintaneance.md

 #### Airflow DB Cleanup
 A maintenance workflow that you can deploy into Airflow to periodically clean out the DagRun, TaskInstance, Log, XCom, Job DB and SlaMiss entries to avoid having too much data in your Airflow MetaStore.

-1. Copy the airflow-db-cleanup.py file to this dags directory
+1. Copy the airflow-db-cleanup.py file to the dags directory
 ```bash
 wget https://github.com/manish-chet/DataEngineering/airflow/airflow-db-cleanup.py
 ```